B-Lang-org/bsc/INSTALL.md

     $ apt-get install flex bison

-The `check` target runs a test using an external Verilog simulator, which is [Icarus Verilog] by default.
+The `check-smoke` target runs a test using an external Verilog simulator, which is [Icarus Verilog] by default.
 You can install Icarus on Debian/Ubuntu with:

     $ apt-get install iverilog